 These principles were implemented when Vermilion started paying a distribution as an energy trust in 2003, and will shepherd us to providing long-term value creation for our shareholders moving forward.

-Because these principled place greater emphasis on balance sheet strength and capital discipline to generate strong returns, these changes have led to an increased focus on free cash flow generation and debt reduction, while supporting our key stakeholders: investors, staff, governments, communities and suppliers.
+Because these principles place greater emphasis on balance sheet strength and capital discipline to generate strong returns, these changes have led to an increased focus on free cash flow generation and debt reduction, while supporting our key stakeholders: investors, people, governments, communities and suppliers.

 In keeping with this approach, our 2021 capital budget is set at $300 MM with production guidance of between 83,000 and 85,000 boe/d, which reflects a more level-loaded capital program compared to the prior year.

 One of the themes emerging from the COVID-19 pandemic is an increased global awareness and focus on environmental, social and governance ("ESG") matters and the energy transition.
 Vermilion has been focused on ESG for well over a decade and we take great pride in our ESG leadership within the mid-cap energy space.
 Sustainability is fundamental to our business, which is reflected in our consistently strong results and rankings from external ESG agencies, including Vermilion's inclusion in The Sustainability Yearbook 2021 based on the S&P Global Corporate Sustainability Assessment.
 We maintained our disciplined focus on ESG through 2020 despite the challenges caused by COVID-19, and we are committed to progressing our ESG initiatives in the future, as we see Vermilion being a key contributor to the energy transition.
 As such, we have developed a comprehensive, long-term ESG strategy that will be fully integrated into our business with clear objectives, including targets for emissions reductions.
 This new ESG strategy and associated targets can be found in our Energy Transition section.

 More detailed updates on our operational and financial progress can be found in the Reports & Filings and News areas of our company website.